avanavana/zotero-esovdb/README.md

 [(-C | --createdAfter <date>|-M | --modified-after <date>)] [-c | --chunk-size <number>]
 [-w | --wait-secs <secs>] [-j | --json] [-s | --silent] [-v | --version] [-h | --help]

-Gets a specified number of records from the ESOVDB (Earth Science Online Video Database), adds them as items in a Zotero library, and then re-syncs the new Zotero version number or newly assigned Zotero keys with the ESOVDB.
-Uses airtable-api-proxy (https://github.com/avanavana/airtable-api-proxy) for communicating with both the Airtable and Zotero APIs.
+Gets a specified selection of records from the ESOVDB (Earth Science Online Video Database), adds them as items in a Zotero library, and then re-syncs the new Zotero version number or newly assi- gned Zotero keys with the ESOVDB.
+Uses airtable-api-proxy (https://github.com/avanavana/airtabl- e-api-proxy) for communicating with both the Airtable and Zotero APIs.

 Options:
   -v, --version                Displays the current version of zotvid.